HumphreysCarter/bufkit-api/README.md

 # BUFKIT Data API
-A Python interface to ingesting and reading BUFKIT BUFR files.
+A simple Python interface to ingesting and reading BUFKIT BUFR files.

 ## Installation